Michelle Park

 What is your favorite memory of Koreatown?

-Since I’m not able to speak English very well, it’s nice that I’m surrounded by a lot of Korean people, so if anything happens, I can receive help.
-I noticed there are a lot of young Korean students here too, so it’s comforting that I can stop and talk with people freely.
+Since I don’t speak English very well, it’s nice that I’m surrounded by many Korean people, so if anything happens, I can get help.
+I noticed there are also a lot of young Korean students here, so it’s comforting that I can stop and talk with people freely.

 How did you learn English?